132nd-etcher/REDFROST4/README.md

 Once established HA WINONA, expect one of following COAs:

-1. SEAD in support of AKULA and MISTY;
+1. SEAD in support of AKULA and BEAST;
 2. (or) attack pre-briefed targets acquired by JTAC BRUTAL during earlier phase;

 Expect heavy use of FCMs; Northings only will be used (cfr.
 GRG).